 Liver is something of an acquired taste for most.
-But it’s a taste worth acquiring.
-The cut of meat contains a wealth of nutrients and vitamins, as well as an alternative to chicken and fish.
+But it’s a taste worth acquiring so if you're asking how do I find grass fed beef liver near me?
+Keep reading!
+Grass fed beef liver benefits include a wealth of nutrients and vitamins, as well as being an easy alternative to chicken and fish.

 Liver is sometimes referred to as a ”super food” because of the all the health benefits.
 It’s the only cut of meat that could arguably replace much of what people get by taking multi-vitamins and minerals.

-But one of the most important aspects of eating liver is finding out where it came from.
+But one of the most important aspects of eating liver is finding out where it comes from and can I find grass fed beef liver near me?
 Liver from industrial farm cattle can contain drugs the cattle were given, as well as pesticides and antibiotics.

 The Many Benefits of Liver